polla-fattah/polla-fattah.github.io/_projects/2009-02-01-Kurdistan-Chemists-Syndicate.md

 ## Project Description

 Design and implement a website for ‘Kurdistan Chemists Syndicate’.
+This was build using LAMP stack for the server side and HTML+CSS+JavaScript for the client side.